Oredev 2012 - Day 2

 Oren Eini, Alistair Jones and Chris Harris – NoSQL FTW

-In lack of other interesting sessions, I went to this talk and was (as expected) gravely disappointed.
+In lack of other interesting sessions, I went to this talk and was (as expected) disappointed.
 It consisted of three lightning talks about RavenDB, neo4j and CouchDB.
 I expected demonstrations.
-Instead, I got a sale pitch.
+Instead, I got sales pitches.

 A bit of cred to Alistair Jones, however, for his cool neo4j demo that in detail showed how to traverse a graph database.